 Around the same time, the newly created Department of Agriculture required office space.With immigrants from 1887 landed at Kangaroo Point, the former Immigration Depot in William Street could be put to other uses.
 In 1898-1890 the William Street wing was extended at each end and an additional, rendered brick first floor added to the now-extended street frontage before the then Department of Agriculture personnel move in.
 In the twentieth century, additional office buildings, since demolished, were constructed in William Street (towards Margaret Street) as the importance of support for primary production in Queensland increased and more office and laboratory space was needed.

-A gradual removal from William Street of what was by then Department of Primary Industries commenced in the 1950s.
+A gradual removal from William Street of what was by then the Department of Primary Industries commenced in the 1950s.
 By 1989 the Department had vacated the precinct.
-The ground floor of the former 1865-66 Immigration Depot was refurbished for use as the offices for celebrations of the Centenary of Federation before the National Trust moved into the building in 2002.
-The Trust relocated to 25 Mary Street early in 2017.
+The ground floor of the former 1865-66 Immigration Depot was refurbished for use as the offices for celebrations of the Centenary of Federation.
+In 2002 the National Trust moved into the building, relocating in March 2017 as work on the Queen’s Wharf Brisbane redevelopment commenced.
+The National Trust’s Brisbane office currently is located in Dods House, 97 Wickham Terrace, Spring Hill.

 Read the Queensland Heritage Register citation for this building.